How to build a website like Airbnb

 • “Latching on” to local events

-• Encouraging employee travel to boost demand.
+• Encouraging employee travel to boost demand

-You might also find that, similarly to Airbnb, there's overlap between guests and hosts on your marketplace.
+You might also find that, similarly to Airbnb, there’s an overlap between guests and hosts on your marketplace.
 If this is happening, lean into this dynamic.
 Encouraging customers to also become sellers on your marketplace can be a huge growth lever.

-After you've reached product-market fit...the sky is the limit.
+After you’ve reached product-market fit, the sky is the limit.

 You now know what works in your initial market.
 It’s time to apply those lessons learned—and maybe a handful of new tactics—to expand your reach into new markets.